jessepav/lacygoill-wiki-backup/C/C.md

 ##
 ## Which influence does the type of a numeric variable have?

-It determines the largest and smallest numbers that the variable can store.
+It determines the largest and smallest numbers that the variable can hold.
 It also determines whether or not digits are allowed after the decimal point.

-## What's the typical largest value that a variable of type `int` can store?
+## What's the typical largest value that a variable of type `int` can hold?

     2^31 − 1